 - Head to head result

 a) Division of the leagues are based on results of the teams in the previous season.

-b) The top three teams of each league (with exception of the Open Leagues) will be promoted one level up.
+b) The top three teams of each league (with exception of the level 1 leagues) will be promoted one level up.

-c) The bottom three teams of each league (with the exception of the Fun League) will be relegated one level down.
+c) The bottom three teams of each league (with the exception of the lowest league level) will be relegated one level down.

 d) If a team is changed with a player from another division, this team’s level is based on the combined individual results of the previous season.

 e) If a team skipped one season, the result of the last league played will be used for deciding the division.
 If the team ended that season in a top three spot, promotional rules do not apply, however relegation rules do apply in case the team ended in the bottom three spots.

 f) If a player skipped one season, the result of the last league played will be used for calculating his/her points.
 If a player misses more than one season, the player will relegate one division for every two seasons missed.
 When he/she starts playing again, he or she will receive the points rewarded to the last position of the division he/she ended up.